14 Days Sichuan Wildlife Trip

 3. What is there to do in Jiuzhaigou?

-During our visit to the Diebu sika deer natural reserve, we will have a better chance of spotting this animal than anywhere else in China.
-Our guides have conducted extensive surveying of this destination and anticipate a good chance of encountering some wild sika deer.
-Our clients had taken many good photos of wild sika deer during the trip with us.
+During our visit to Tiebu Sika Deer Nature Reserve, we will have a better chance of spotting this animal than anywhere else in China.
+We had lots of trips to this area.
+Our guide is extremely familiar with this place.
+Our clients from our past trips had taken many good photos of wild Sika Deer during their trips with us.

 5. What indigenous communities can we expect to encounter during this tour?

-6. Can you tell me more about the hotel accommodation at the panda nature reserve?
+6. Can you tell me more about the hotel accommodation at the Panda Habitat?

-The accommodation in the panda natural reserve is located in the middle of the mountainous temperate forest in northern Sichuan.
-The closest community is roughly an hour's drive and will require the assistance of our chartered van.
-The hotel itself is very nice and provides a relaxing place for us to begin our search for animals in the surrounding wilderness.
+The accommodation in the Panda Habitat is located in the middle of the mountainous temperate forest in northern Sichuan.
+The closest community is roughly half an hour's drive.
+The hotel is very nice with a beautiful background.
+Staying in this hotel provides us great convenience and flexibility in searching for animals in the surrounding wilderness.

 7. Will we see wild pandas on this tour?

 The chance is small but it is possible.
 Panda encounter has been almost recorded every year in the reserve, some times people photographed panda roaming on road.
 You never know.
 Due to the small population and their unique lifestyle, it is extremely difficult to spot a panda in the wild.
 The biggest value of this trip is that we get a full understanding of a panda habitat by our visit with good chances to photograph different animal species who share the same habitats with panda.

 Animals like Wild Yak, Takin and Asiatic Black Bears can pose a real threat to guests.
 Don't worry, our guides are experienced at mediating a healthy distance between you and any animals we encounter.
 In most cases, we will also be watching these animals from the safe vantage of a van.